Skip to content Skip to navigation

 Kids’ Math Skills Have Taken A Hit During the Pandemic.
-Here’s How Parents Can Help
+Here’s How Parents Can Help.

-As first appeared in The Washington Post as Kids’ math skills have taken a hit during the pandemic.
+This article first appeared in The Washington Post as Kids’ math skills have taken a hit during the pandemic.
 Here’s how parents can help., on Feb.
 16, 2021.
 Reprinted with permission.

 By Susan Levine and Michelle Hurst